fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://xkurtph.medium.com/shopify-plugin-bypass-using-client-side-injection-thru-api-implementation-vulnerability-710d25105c8f">-Shopify Plugin Bypass using P3 Client-side injection thru API Implementation Vulnerability</a>

-<a href="https://ahmdhalabi.medium.com/ultimate-reconnaissance-roadmap-for-bug-bounty-hunters-pentesters-507c9a5374d">-Ultimate Reconnaissance RoadMap for Bug Bounty Hunters & Pentesters</a>
+<a href="https://github.com/aquasecurity/trivy">-A Simple and Comprehensive Vulnerability Scanner for Containers, Suitable for CI</a>

 <a href="https://github.com/honoki/bugbounty-openvpn-socks">-Run all your bug bounty VPN profiles in parallel and expose them via multiple local SOCKS proxies.</a>